Customer data is a precious thing. Are you managing yours well?

 Gather and store only the data that you will need based on your objectives.
 Having too much data can make drawing insights a chore.

-Here are some customer data that you can collect and manage with a growth platform like Nutshell:
+Here are some types of customer data that you can collect and manage:

 Your customers voluntarily share this data with you whenever they make a purchase.
 Identity data includes your customer’s: